General Instructions for Opening an Extract on Your PC

 Step 1: Download the data and command files

-On the Download or Revise Extracts page, you will see your extract requests along with the creation date, optional description, and five links on the right side of the page: data, codebook, SPSS, SAS, STATA.
+On the Download or Revise Extracts page, you will see your extract requests along with the creation date, optional description, and five links on the right side of the page: data, codebook, SPSS, SAS, STATA, and R.

 Step 2: Decompress the data file